chrislattman/test-mongodb/README.md

 While SQL RDBMSes and MongoDB both have databases, RDBMS databases store _tables_ that contains _rows_ of _column_ data, whereas MongoDB databases store _collections_ that contains _documents_ of _field_ data.
 RDBMS rows have a primary key that uniquely identifies them, whereas MongoDB documents have a `_id` field that uniquely identifies them.

 - MongoDB is great if your data is unstructured (technically, it follows the [BSON](https://www.mongodb.com/docs/manual/reference/bson-types/) format)
-- If you know your data is going to follow a certain structure, use SQL as it's faster and more optimized
+- However, if you know that your data is going to follow a certain structure, use SQL as it's faster and more optimized